chrissnell/chickenlittle/docs/NOTIFICATION_API.md

 POST /people/USERNAME/notify

     {
         "content": "Dinnertime, chickies, lets all eat.
-Wash your wings and take a seat.", }
+Wash your wings and take a seat."
+    }
 ```